 You're all ready for your new flock of laying hens.
 But what do you use for litter on the floor of the chicken coop?
-Pine shavings, hay, straw, or what?
-How often do you have to clean it out?
-How do you keep it from getting stinky?
+One way to manage the coop is the deep litter method or built-up litter system.

-- You end up with compost.
+- You end up with rich garden compost.

 - The birds get to scratch through the microbes and beneficial culture of the living compost litter material, which is good for them.

 - It's safe, and the birds stay healthy when done correctly.

 - The heat from the decomposing litter can help keep your chickens warm in the fall and winter months if you pace the process correctly.